Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 Major update on Docman REST routes
 ----------------------------------
-The route GET docman_items/id/docman_items was returning too much data:
+The route GET docman_items/:id/docman_items was returning too much data:
  - for link the link url were returned
  - for embedded file, the embedded file content were returned

-Having such info directly accessible without querying docman_items/id prevented us from count user access so we did not have choice to break our API and remove this keys from the route results.
+Having such info directly accessible without querying docman_items/:id prevented us to take into account user accesses to a document.
+That's why we needed to update our API and remove these keys from the route results.
 If you need to access them, please call docman_items/id.